 So, many people ship off to college to find a spouse, not a degree.
 But what happens when you get to your senior year and no real prospects are in sight?
 Uh oh…panic mode.
 Just pick Joe or Bonny.
 Yeah, you might be lowering your standards, but you must find a spouse before you leave.
 Right?
 Does this not sound a bit absurd?

 Listen, I am not against finding a spouse in college.
 By all means, go right ahead.
 But don’t let the pursuit of a spouse consume your life.
 And, my goodness, please don’t let your only purpose for going to college be to find a spouse.

 8.)
 Leave college with as much debt as possible.

 Students I am going to be real with you.
 Colleges aren’t going to fill you in on the ways to cut down on your costs.
 They want your money.
 But students across the globe can be entitled to aid, including Sweden.
 Swedish aid for students is well appreciated.

-But as a minister, I feel I must tell several of you something important…you are setting yourself up for failure.
+But as a minister, I feel I must tell some of you something important…you are setting yourself up for failure.
 Tens of thousands of dollars in student loans plus a B. A. in Basket Making equals a mountain you can’t climb.
 I know so many people who are making a house payment every month in student loans.
 They went to a school that was insanely expensive with no plan to pay for it.
 Then they amplified the situation by majoring in something that did not allow them to pay off the loans they took out.

 This issue hits close to home because many of these people are my friends and family.
 I love them, and I have witnessed their struggle.
 The massive mountain of debt is hurting their marriage.
 It is crippling their quality of life.
 If you are a student, you have a responsibility to think about your future.
 Every dollar you take out, you will have to pay back…with interest.